cheonseung-hyck/lord_of_terror/README.md

 # lord_of_terror

-not leading a project. just making fancy stuffs.
+not leading a project. just making some fancy stuff.